Brian Etheridge (footballer)

 Brian George Etheridge (4 March 1944 – 26 March 2011) was an English professional footballer and manager.
 He played in the Football League for Northampton Town and Brentford and later played in Belgium.
 He managed non-League clubs Corby Town, Wellingborough Town and Rushden Town.

 Playing career

 Northampton Town

 Etheridge began his career at hometown Fourth Division club Northampton Town.
-By the time he made his debut for the club during the 1962–63 season, the Cobblers had been promoted to the Third Division.
-Northampton's ascension to the Second Division at the end of that season further harmed Etheridge's first team chances, with his best appearance tally being 9 league games during the 1964–65 season.
-He departed the club in February 1966, having made just 17 league appearances and scored one goal during 4 1/2 seasons at the County Ground.
+Northampton's ascension to the First Division by the end of the 1964–65 season harmed Etheridge's first team chances, with his best appearance tally being 10 during that season.
+He departed the club in February 1966, after making just 22 appearances and scoring one goal during 4 1/2 seasons at the County Ground.

 Brentford

 Etheridge joined Third Division club Brentford in February 1966 for a £8,000 fee and quickly won a place in the team.
 A poor 1965–66 season culminated in relegation to the Fourth Division, with Etheridge having made 16 appearances.
 Etheridge found himself in the reserve team during the 1966–67 season and made just eight first team appearances.
 He experienced some joy with the reserves and won the 1966–67 London Challenge Cup with the team.
 Etheridge departed the Bees at the end of the 1966–67 season, after making 24 appearances and scoring two goals during 18 months at Griffin Park.